muri11as/Tails-and-TUF/Metadata production/README.md

 The first way is automatically, the second is manually.

 TO RUN ALL SCRIPTS TO CREATE NEW METADATA AUTOMATICALLY:
+**WARNING** ALL CONFIGURATION FILES ARE DESIGNED WITH VARIABLE=YOURINPUT, DO NOT CHANGE FORMAT!!

 	1. Download all files into a folder of your choosing
 	2. Open all config.txt files